 Morning Routine Tips

 1. Ensure that your child is getting enough sleep.

-It can be very difficult to establish a morning routine if your child is not going to bed at a decent time and getting an appropriate amount of sleep in the first place.
+It can be very difficult to establish a morning routine if your child isn’t going to bed at a decent time or getting an appropriate amount of sleep in the first place.
 Therefore, if your child has a hard time waking up in the morning, it may be helpful to establish a bedtime routine in addition to a morning routine.

 2. Make it a habit for your child to prepare things he needs the night before.

 The less your child has to do in the morning, the less likely he’ll get overwhelmed or distracted.
 So think of things that your child can prepare the night before instead of waiting until morning to do.
 For example, perhaps your child could pick out his clothes and pack his backpack in the evening.
 And be sure that homework is completed the day before as well.